 To calculate functional loss, the difference between the existing condition (current) scores and the proposed condition (with) scores for each habitat type within the Preferred Alternative was multiplied by the acreage of proposed impact to determine the lost value of functions to fish and wildlife resulting from construction of the Preferred Alternative.
 The completed UMAM data sheets for each habitat type within the Preferred Alternative are provided in Appendix D. Functional loss was calculated by habitat type for the Preferred Alternative.
-Construction of the Preferred Alternative and the Alternative.
+Construction of the Preferred Alternative would result in an estimated loss of 3.84 functional units.